ciderale/nixos-utm/README.md

 This command uses the arp cache to lookup the ip address based on the mac address that is found in the VMs configuration folder.

+The command `utmConfiguration` alone provides usage for other UTM configuration related information

 ## How to rebuild the configuration for an existing configuration